 Yes, Section 23(h)(1) of the Commodity Exchange Act prohibits retaliation by a covered employer against a whistleblower.
-The whistleblower protection provision of the CEA is a critical component of the CFTC Whistleblower Reward Program, under which the CFTC issues rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million.
+The whistleblower protection provision of the CEA is a critical component of the CFTC Whistleblower Reward Program, under which the CFTC rewards whistleblowers that provide original information leading to CFTC enforcement actions.
 A whistleblower may receive an award of between 10% to 30% of the total monetary sanctions collected.

 Section 23(h)(1) of the Commodity Exchange Act protects a whistleblower providing information to the CFTC Office of the Whistleblower or assisting in any investigation or judicial or administrative action based upon or related to the whistleblower’s tip to the CFTC.
 The anti-retaliation protections apply regardless of whether the whistleblower satisfies the requirements, procedures, and conditions to qualify for a CFTC whistleblower award.

-Protected whistleblowing includes reporting market manipulation, spoofing, illegal off-exchange activity, cryptocurrency fraud, manipulation of commodity benchmarks, misappropriation of investor funds, recordkeeping violations, or a registrant’s failure to supervise, insider trading failure to comply with business conduct standards.
+Protected whistleblowing includes reporting market manipulation, spoofing, illegal off-exchange activity, cryptocurrency fraud, manipulation of commodity benchmarks, misappropriation of investor funds, recordkeeping violations, or a registrant’s failure to supervise, insider trading, or failure to comply with business conduct standards.

 The CEA prohibits an employer from discharging, demoting, suspending, threatening or harassing, or in any other manner discriminating against, a whistleblower in the terms and conditions of employment because of any protected whistleblowing.

 To prevail, a whistleblower must prove “but-for” causation, which is not tantamount to “sole factor” causation.
 In Bostock v.
 Clayton Cty., the Supreme Court clarified the burden of proving “but for” causation: